Modules and Lectures

 • Thermal and Mechanical Process Engineering

 M.Sc.
-WASTE Specialized areas
+WASTE Specialized Areas

 M.Sc.
-WASTE Specialized areas
+WASTE Specialized Areas

 Each specialized area consists of 18 ECTS, which are allocated as follows: